emmacarli/pulsar_data_analysis_acreroad/README.md

 # pulsardataprep_acreroad

-Data preparation software for the pulsar telescope at Acre Road Observatory, Glasgow, Scotland.
+Data analysis software for the pulsar telescope at Acre Road Observatory, Glasgow, Scotland.